jilderthoekstra/granturismo/README.md

 (if some image comparisons don't work on your setup you may need to replace the assets in the assets folder.
 I added a screenshot script which you can start with "python screenshot.py" and press ']' to take a screenshot.
 It will only grab the remote play stream.
 This way you can also easily check the coordinates in gimp to setup the detection rectangles in the code.

-# BUGS
-It probably will get stuck if you receive a roulette ticket.
-So a check needs to be added if a roulette ticket is received